Cosmology Without Windows: Quadratic Estimators for the Galaxy Power Spectrum: Introduction

 The fundamental building block of spectroscopic surveys is the two-point correlator of galaxy positions in real- or Fourier- space.
 Under the assumption of Gaussianity, this fully specifies the deterministic part of the density field; our Universe may be considered Gaussian on large scales, thus this still encapsulates much of the available information.
 Measuring such a quantity, be it the two-point correlation function or the power spectrum, has thus become a central tenet of cosmological research throughout the past few decades.

 Almost all current surveys \citep[e.g.][]{2017MNRAS.466.2242B,2020MNRAS.498.2492G} have opted to measure the galaxy power spectrum, $P(\vk)$, using the `FKP' approach, first proposed in Ref.\,\citep{1994ApJ...426...23F} and generalized to anisotropic spectra in Refs.\,\citep{2003ApJ...595..577Y,2006PASJ...58...93Y,2015MNRAS.453L..11B,2017JCAP...07..002H}, as well as lightcone evolution in Ref.\,\citep{2017JCAP...04..029S}.
 This estimates the galaxy power spectrum by performing a Fourier transform on the weighted (galaxy - random) field, where the randoms are a set of artificial galaxies that are unclustered, yet encapsulate the survey geometry and selection function.
 A weight is applied to each galaxy individually, equal to $1/\left[1+\bar{n}(\vr)P_\fkp\right]$, where $\bar{n}(\vr)$ is the unclustered number density and $P_\fkp$ some constant.
-As shown in Ref.\,\citep{1998ApJ...499..555T}, this is the minimum variance solution on small scales, where the spectrum is approximately constant (with $P(\vk)\approx P_\fkp$) and shot-noise dominated.
-On large scales however, it is suboptimal, since it (a) does not account for the variations of $P(\vk)$ with respect to scale, and (b) ignores correlations \textit{between} specific pixels, since the weighting is not applied in a pairwise fashion.
-Furthermore, the output spectrum is not unbiased; as is well known, the FKP method estimates the true underlying galaxy power spectrum convolved with the square of the window function.
+As shown in Ref.\,\citep{1998ApJ...499..555T}, this is the minimum variance solution \resub{for Gaussian fluctuations} on small scales, where the spectrum is shot-noise dominated.
+On large scales however, it is suboptimal, since it (a) does not account for the variations of $P(\vk)$ with respect to scale (assuming $P(\vk)\approx P_\fkp$), and (b) ignores correlations \textit{between} specific pixels, since the weighting is not applied in a pairwise fashion.
+Furthermore, as is well known, the FKP method estimates the true underlying galaxy power spectrum convolved with the square of the window function \resub{rather than the true spectrum itself}.